What Exactly Is A Smart Meter?

 This chart is a comparison of EMF exposure damage from multiple sources. although the scary high chart is a smart meter at 3 feet, draw your attention to the smart meter at 10 feet, compared to a cell phone.
 Even the minimum exposure from a cell phone is still 80 times less than the minimum exposure from a smart meter at 10 feet, which is less than the distance through the wall into your bedroom or your child’s room.

 We choose many of the EMF radiation risks around us, like our cell phones, routers, microwaves, etc. One enormous problem with smart meters is that we don’t choose to have them on our home, the utility companies do.
-This is not only a massive invasion of our privacy, but a proven health hazard.
+This is not only a massive invasion of our privacy but a proven health hazard.

-Can I Opt Out of Having A Smart Meter?
+Can I Opt-Out of Having A Smart Meter?

 This largely depends on your state.
-This is an ongoing battle nationwide, and people in nearly every state are fighting either to have an opt-out law, or to fight discrimination against charging customers extra for opting out.
+This is an ongoing battle nationwide, and people in nearly every state are fighting either to have an opt-out law or to fight discrimination against charging customers extra for opting out.
 I put together a list of the states I believe do have an opt-out law or clause, be aware though, that although you may have the legal right to opt out of a smart meter in these states, many utility companies can legally charge you extra for doing so.

-States With Smart Meter Opt Outs
+States With Smart Meter Opt-Outs

-If you have a correction to my list, please email me at email@example.com.
-It is difficult to keep up with what is happening in each state since this is, and will be, an ongoing battle.
+If you have a correction to my list, please email me at [email protected] It is difficult to keep up with what is happening in each state since this is and will be, an ongoing battle.

 How Do I Know If I Have A Smart Meter?

-- The first thing you can do is go have a look at the meter, if it looks anything like the picture to the right, or says “PG & E Smart Meter” on the label, you probably have yourself a smart meter.
+- The first thing you can do is to have a look at the meter, if it looks anything like the picture to the right, or says “PG & E Smart Meter” on the label, you probably have yourself a smart meter.
 I put this one kind of low on the certainty list because it’s not a sure thing.
 There have been reports of meters looking like analog meters, but having retrofit transmitters that work and function exactly the same as a smart meter, but don’t look anything like it.

 - The second thing you can try is calling and talking to your utility company.
 Ask them if the utility meter at your address is an AMI smart meter, and see what they say.
 I put this one first because there have been plenty of reports of these companies being quite deceptive.

 - Lastly, but most costly, would be hiring an EMF consultant to come to your home and take readings.
-For the vast majority of people, this is not necessary, he won’t do anything different that you would with your own EMF meter, except he will take the reading with a bit more confidence perhaps.
+For the vast majority of people, this is not necessary, he won’t do anything different than you would with your own EMF meter, except he will take the reading with a bit more confidence perhaps.

 Ok, I Have A Smart Meter, What Now?
 Steps for Smart Meter EMF Protection

 Well, there are a few things you can do.
 No matter what you do, it is really important to have an EMF meter to make sure that you are actually helping the situation.
 You need to take a reading before and after you perform any of these steps.
-This will help you to know if the are actually making a difference.
+This will help you to know if they are actually making a difference.

 - Opt Out if possible – This one will require you to do a little bit of research and action for yourself.
 I listed above the states that to my knowledge have opt-out laws, meaning you have the right to opt-out of a smart meter (but may have to pay a monthly fee).
-I would encourage you to research this for your own state, and either way, contact your utility company and let them know that you do not want a smart meter, do not feel they are safe, and would like something done.
+I would encourage you to research this for your own state, and either way, contact your utility company and let them know that you do not want a smart meter, do not feel they are safe and would like something done.